-This book offers complete historical picture of the City of Makkah right from the time when the Prophet was born till the present day.
-It stresses on the sacredness of the city and its salient features that distinguish it from any other place in the world.
-It can equip anyone with essentials of Hajj, rites and rituals included in this religious act, and also about the geographical history i.e., expansion of the city during centuries etc. It also highlights sacred sites in Makkah and reflects upon their significance in Islamic history.
+This book offers a complete historical picture of the City of Makkah right from the time when the Prophet was born till the present day.
+It stresses the sacredness of the city and the salient features that distinguish it from any other place in the world.
+It can equip anyone with essentials of Hajj, rites, and rituals included in this religious act, and also about the geographical history i.e., expansion of the city during centuries, etc. It also highlights sacred sites in Makkah and reflects upon their significance in Islamic history.
 A great book to read about Makkah.

-- Highlights the sites that are highly important whenever Makkah is mentioned like the Black Stone, Zamzarn Well and others.
+- Highlights the sites that are highly important whenever Makkah is mentioned like the Black Stone, Zamzam Well, and others.

 The book begins with a discussion of the sacred nature of Makkah Al-Mukarramah, the boundaries of the Haram (Sanctuary) and its sanctity.
 Then it discusses the superiority of Makkah and narrates Ahadith to that effect.
 Then it mentions the names of Makkah and the significance of these names.

 This book also speaks of Ibrahim (Abraham) and Isma'il (Ishmael) (peace be upon them) and their connection to Makkah and its sanctity and development.
-For Makkah derives its sanctity and high status from the presence of the Ka'bah in the city.
-An entire section of the book is devoted to the Ka'bah and discusses its origins and construction, the connection of Hajrah (Hagar) and Isma'il (A) to it, what has happened to it as it has been destroyed and rebuilt throughout the ages, and who its custodians have been.
-The book also discusses the holy places that are connected to it, such as the Maqam (the Station of Ibrahim), Al-Hajar Al-Aswad (the Black Stone), Al-Hijr and Al-Multazam.
+Makkah derives its sanctity and high status from the presence of the Kaaba in the city.
+An entire section of the book is devoted to the Kaaba and discusses its origins and construction, the connection of Hajrah (Hagar) and Isma'il (A) to it, what has happened to it as it has been destroyed and rebuilt throughout the ages, and who its custodians have been.
+The book also discusses the holy places that are connected to it, such as the Maqam (the Station of Ibrahim), Al-Hajar Al-Aswad (the Black Stone), Al-Hijr, and Al-Multazam.

 Naturally enough, the book devotes a considerable amount of attention to the well of Zamzam, describing the history of its origins, how it was re-dug, its superiority, how its water is used to treat sickness, and real-life examples of that.